| |

 time where the solder joint meets the unsoldered wire.
 Look at marine

+and aviation wiring - it is rarely/never soldered.
 Soldering is also not UL approved.
 The issue is that if the wires

 heat up the solder joint will melt and the joint will fail - often

+causing a fire.
 Here is my advice.
 Take it for what it is worth.
 I solder all small

 wires that absolutely need a good connection - brake wires in trailer